Published: January 29, 2020

 15. 38% of consumers wind up making a purchase as a direct result of a live chat session.

-On the flip side, 57% of customers will abandon a purchase if they can’t get their questions answered right away.
+On the flip side, according to a live chat study by Forrester Research, 57% of customers will abandon a purchase due to a slow response time.
 As far as brand perception goes, 77% of the consumers using the feature state that they develop a positive opinion of the businesses that make this method of communication available.

-16. According to live chat sales statistics from 2017, businesses should see an amazing 20% boost in conversions and a 30% increase in order values when they implement it.
+16. A chat study from 2017 revealed that businesses should see a 20% boost in conversions and a 30% increase in order values after implementing live chat.

 The positive impact of live chat isn’t just in the sales numbers either.
 Gartner found that there was a 12% decrease in phone call queries for companies who use live chat.
 Additionally, Forrester found data supporting a 70% drop in businesses’ overall cost per transaction.